-It is possible to write Server Side driven tests that work along Convert Experiences AB testing.
+It is possible to write Server Side driven tests that work along with Convert Experiences AB testing.
 The following article is meant to explain how can this be achieved.

 There is a Convert Server Side PHP example available to you.